HoussemDs/Multi_Agent_doctor_Assitant/README.md

 ## Usage

 The system processes patient data and initiates appropriate agent conversations based on the patient's condition.
 Doctors can interact with the system to receive recommendations and provide feedback.

+When you run the application, it will:
+1. Process patient data from the sample records
+2. Generate detailed medical reports based on patient conditions
+3. Save the reports as markdown files in the `output` directory

 ## License